Revision map

 Fix the right Maths problem before the next paper.

-This MathPert IGCSE Maths revision map turns messy revision into a clear worksheet: sort topics, name the weak step, repair the repeated mistake, and retest before doing another full paper.
+This MathPert IGCSE Maths revision map gives revision a clear structure: sort topics honestly, name the exact weak step, repair it, and retest before attempting another full paper.

 Core idea